 The Double Degree in Physics and Liberal Arts and Sciences (DDLP) is a unique programme and opportunity.
 You will learn about the fundamental principles and laws that govern our physical world, all in the context of a Liberal Arts and Sciences education, which promotes interdisciplinary perspectives and knowledge.
 The DDLP is made possible through the collaboration of University College Utrecht (UCU), the pioneer liberal arts education college in the Netherlands, and the internationally recognised Department of Physics of University Utrecht (UUDP).

-After completion of this programme you will have two fully accredited Bachelor degrees, one in LA&S and one in Physics.
+After completion of this programme you will have two fully accredited bachelor’s degrees, one in Liberal Arts and Sciences and one in Physics.

 You will follow courses and modules in physics and mathematics, both at UCU and UUDP, including the graduation thesis.
 The courses you take at UCU will count for your UCU degree, the courses you take at UUDP, in combination with the Physics courses completed at UCU, will count for your degree in Physics.
 You conclude your programme with a 15 ECTS bachelor thesis in Physics, which counts for both degrees.
 In your first year at UCU you complete the general UCU requirements and the physics and mathematics courses required to pre-register for the DDLP at the end of the year.
 During your second year you complete several DDLP-required courses in which you will be gradually introduced to the different class formats and methods at the Department of Physics.
 At the end of the year, you are admitted to the DDLP if you complete all required courses with at least a C. From your 5th semester onwards, you will be taking courses at both UCU, broadening your LAS training, and the Department of Physics.